Lighting Design and Technology

 Interview Requirements

 • MFA Interviews should be coordinated and scheduled directly through the appropriate faculty.
-Visit the Theatre Design and Production website for the faculty directory.
+Visit the Theatre Design and Production website for the faculty directory and contact information.

 • Application materials, along with experiences, achievements and long-range goals will be discussed at the applicant’s interview.
 All applicants will interview with faculty from the Theatre Design and Production department.